sindresorhus/Gifski/readme.md

 Gifski includes a [system service](https://www.computerworld.com/article/2476298/os-x-a-quick-guide-to-services-on-your-mac.html) that lets you quickly convert a video to GIF from the **Services** menu in any app that provides a compatible video file.

+### Bounce (yo-yo) GIF playback

+Gifski includes the option to create GIFs that bounce back and forth between forward and backward playback.
+This is a similar effect to the bounce effect in [iOS's Live Photo effects](https://support.apple.com/en-us/HT207310).
+This option doubles the number of frames in the GIF so the file size will double as well.

 ## Tips

 #### Quickly copy or save the GIF